In this section

 Pediatric Ventricular Assist Device (VAD) and ECMO Program

 Our Cardiac Critical Care Unit (CICU) serves as the home for our Pediatric Ventricular Assist Device (VAD) and ECMO Program, which uses pediatric home ventricular assist devices (VADs) and extracorporeal membrane oxygenation (ECMO).
-The mechanical circulatory support devices allow us to support our most critical patients, helping them feel better and enjoy a more routine lifestyle.
 Since 2006, approximately 25 percent of our heart transplant patients were supported during their waiting period by some form of mechanical circulatory support.
-These devices allow us to support our most critical patients, making them feel better and more functional while waiting for a heart.
+These devices allow us to support our most critical patients, making them feel better and enjoy a more routine lifestyle while waiting for a heart.

 VADs allow a "more normal" lifestyle